mufkuw/m-paperless/docs/administration.md

 Running `docker compose up` will also apply any new database migrations.
 If you see everything working, press CTRL+C once to gracefully stop paperless.
-Then you can start paperless-ngx with `-d` to have it run in the background.
+Then you can start M-Paperless with `-d` to have it run in the background.

 !!! note